jezhalford/dbmarshal/README.markdown

 ...will apply any waiting migrations that have yet to be applied.

+    dbmarshal <alias> export_statics

+...will create correctly named static migration files for all stored procedures and triggers in your database.

+    dbmarshal <alias> create_log_table

+...will create a blank log table in your database.
+This is done automatically when you `dbmarshal init`.

+    dbmarshal <alias> save_config <new_alias>

+...will copy the settings saved under `<alias>` to a `<new_alias>`.

 Migration Files
 ---------------

 There are two kinds of migrations that dbmarshal is willing to deal with. *Static Migrations*, and *Revisions*.
-These will need to be placed into to directories under your migration files path.
+These will need to be placed into two directories under your migration files path.
-Your migrations directory therefore should look like this -
+Your migrations directory therefore should be structured like this -

-    migrations/
+    my_migrations_directory/
         statics/
         revisions/